 The system offers the usual three operational modes: Disarmed (nothing is recorded, but the chimes still ping); Home (system is armed and sensor trips are logged, but the alarm does not sound); and Away (the alarm sounds when any sensor is tripped).
-Each mode can each be tweaked a bit, so if you want home mode to sound when doors are opened but not on motion detection, that’s easy to set up.
+Each mode can be tweaked a bit, so if you want the system to sound off when doors or windows are opened while in home mode, but you don’t want an alert when the motion sensor is tripped in that mode, that’s easy to set up.

 All of this works fitfully, though it’s never as solid as some of the more mature alarm system options on the market.
 The app is prone to getting stuck with doors listed as “open” when they are closed, and it can sometimes lose its connection to the app altogether.
 There can also be a significant delay in relaying commands from the app to the hub, particularly when you’re trying to disarm the system after coming inside and the entry delay countdown is active.
 Worst of all, on multiple occasions the siren went off after I had put the system into “disarm” mode and received an audio confirmation of that from the hub; I even encountered this type of random siren behavior after I had disabled sirens altogether.

 False alarms like this are a pain, but they might be less of a headache than with other security systems, because aside from the siren, the only communication the system offers is push notifications to your phone.
 There’s no email/text option and, notably, no professional monitoring service offered, either.
 (X-Sense didn’t even know what that was when I asked about it.)
 There’s no connection to third-party services like Alexa, either.